dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 combined with the stronger connections, means that people are more able to understand life from another perspective.
 But this ability to experience different "virtual realities" is actually a means of masking ourselves with a "virtual identity."
 I would argue that to be in a virtual reality actually requires that someone have some degree of identity obfuscation.
-A kind of mask or virtual identity.
+The initial interations in a VR system necessitate a kind of mask or virtual representation that is obfuscated from personal identity.
 There's risks here, but there's a huge benefit in that we'll learn more about ourselves and each other, if we can learn to distinguish the confirmation bias that results from incorrectly associating a virtual reality experience to a real one.
 There's some danger here that people will prefer their virtual identity, their persona, more than their own identity, but this also contributes to a wider array of experiences.

-One problem in VR, and we're already seeing this to some degree, is that societal norms and roles will blur together.
+One problem in VR, and we're already seeing this to some degree, is that societal norms and roles will both blur together.
+Norms will become less pronounced, as will roles.
 This isn't really a problem, per se, as it is something to keep in mind.
 As I've argued, our society's evolution will accelerate and there's going to be some turbulence.
 People are going to want to find something constant to hang onto.
 They're going to need that and want that.